 Happy to answer questions below or over email.
 We’ll be back to our regularly scheduled personal finance posts this Friday.

 Update 1 (9:34am): I completely forgot to mention VPN and using public Wifi.
-I am also concerned enough about using public wifi that I bought a cheap subscription to Cloak (only $2.99/mo for 5GB of data, scroll down for “Mini Plan”).
+I am also concerned enough about using public wifi that I bought a cheap subscription to Encrypt.me.
 You tell it which networks you trust (like home and work) and then it automatically starts using VPN if you connect to any other network.
 Here’s a photo of my iPhone connected to the MTA subway.
 I haven’t noticed any type of performance issues using Cloak.
 Of course this means you need to trust Cloak with your data but I find this a better option than connecting to public Wifi without a VPN service.
 Thanks to Franklin for reminding me about VPNs in the comment section below.

 Let’s talk about it.
 Is this crazy?
 Too much work?
 How much are you paying for your cell phone and does it seem worth it?

 Joshua Holt A practicing private equity M&A lawyer and the creator of Biglaw Investor, Josh couldn’t find a place where lawyers were talking about money, so he created it himself.
 He spends 10 minutes a month on Personal Capital keeping track of his money and is always negotiating better student loan refinancing bonuses for readers of the site.